brushed/mooextend/README.md

 - Autofocus : mimic html5 autofocus functionality

+- Behavior : flexible extension of DOM elements with variour behaviour, based on css-selectors
+    - add(selector, behavior, options,once) : add behavior, which is invoked for each matching element
+    - once(selector, behavior, options) : add behavior, which is invoked once with an array of all matching elements
+    - update() : invoke all behaviours

+- Color : Class for creating and manipulating colors in JavaScript.
+    This is a minimized variant of the Color class, based Mootools.More.
+    It adds supports for html color names.

+- Cookie.Flags : Extension of the mootools Cookie class.
+It stores the True/False state of a set of dom-elements in a cookie.

 - Element.Extend
 	- ifClass(condition, trueClass, falseClass) : add/remove css classes based on a condition